How to Sign a Sympathy Card

 • “Did you know that ________ knew how to [insert unique talent]?
 I hope they wouldn’t mind me telling you about it now!”

 • “_________ always spoke so highly of you.
 He/she once had this to say about you:_____________.
-Obviously, they loved you very much, as I’m sure you still love them.”
+Obviously, they had unconditional love for you.
+Please know, they are in a better place.”

-Now let’s answer the question as to why you landed on this page to begin with: How to sign your sympathy card?
+Now let’s answer the question as to why you landed on this page, to begin with: How to end a sympathy card?

 Closing Lines

-Here are some brief examples to help you close the message in your sympathy card painlessly and seamlessly:
+Here are some brief examples to help you close with a message of support in your sympathy card painlessly and seamlessly:

 • In loving memory of [decedent’s name].

-• You and the family will be in our thoughts.
+• You and the family will be in our thoughts during this difficult time.

 • In Memoriam.